Machine-Learned Potentials for Solvation Modeling: Case Studies: Trends and Themes

 Coste et al.~\cite{coste2023developing} developed a deep implicit solvation (DIS) model for ionic aqueous systems using a $\Delta$-learned equivariant NN architecture.
 In this model, sodium and chloride ions are modeled explicitly, while water is treated implicitly, allowing accurate many-body potentials of mean force (PMFs) to be learned efficiently across varying salt concentrations (0.15–2.0 mol L$^{-1}$).
-The ML model (Allegro) is trained via a force-matching loss against the difference between all-atom and a prior potential that models the van der Waals and electrostatic interactions, enabling accurate structural reproduction even in sparse ionic regimes.
+The ML model (Allegro) is trained using a force-matching loss to minimize the difference between all-atom and a prior potential, which models van der Waals and electrostatic interactions, enabling accurate structural reproduction even in sparse ionic regimes.

 For systems involving DNA, a coarse-grained representation of the molecule is combined with explicit ion treatment.
 The DIS model captures context-dependent ion distributions, including near phosphate backbones and DNA grooves, and significantly improves over prior and classical CG potentials.
 Although the model lacks explicit long-range electrostatics beyond Wolf summation and DNA flexibility, it achieves good agreement with RDFs, ion residence times, and 3D density maps.
 Significant simulation speedups over the all-atom model (0.5 vs.\ 84 ns/day for salt; 0.1 vs.\ 1.5 ns/day for DNA) highlight the DIS model’s efficiency for large-scale biomolecular simulations in ionic media.